jrnold/cv/Arnold_Jeffrey_CV.md

 # Publications

-- "The Topology of Interbank Payments Flows," with Kimmo Soramäki, Morten L. Bech, Robert J. Glass, and Walter E. Beyeler, *Physica A*, Vol. 379, No. 1 (June), pg.
-317-333 http://dx.doi.org/10.1016/j.physa.2006.11.093.
-Working paper, *Federal Reserve Bank of New York Staff Reports*, No. 243 (March 2006), http://www.ny.frb.org/research/staff_reports/sr243.html
-- "Changes in the Timing Distribution of Fedwire Funds Transfers," with Olivier Armantier and James J. McAndrews, *Federal Reserve Bank of New York Economic Policy Review*, Vol. 14, No. 2, September 2008, http://www.neywsorkfed.org/research/epr/08v14n2/0809arma.html
+- @SoramakiBechArnoldEtAl2006
+- @ArmantierArnoldMcAndrews2008

 # Working Papers

-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War" (2013) https://s3.amazonaws.com/docs.jrnold.me/Pricing_the_Costly_Lottery_v_1_4.pdf
-- "Producing Death: A Bayesian Hierarchical Model of the Technology of War" (2012) https://s3.amazonaws.com/docs.jrnold.me/producing_death_2012-04-09.pdf
-- "Civil War As a Hidden Markov Model" (2011) https://s3.amazonaws.com/docs.jrnold.me/cwhmm_2011-06-02.pdf
-- "Who Does History Remember?
-Using Wikipedia to Measure the Historical Reputation of Leaders" with H. E. Goemans (2012) https://s3.amazonaws.com/docs.jrnold.me/Arnold_Goemans_Leaders_Fame.pdf
+- @Arnold2013
+- @Arnold2012
+- @ArnoldGoemans2012

 # Conference Presentations

 - Annual Meeting of the American Political Science Association, Chicago, IL, August 30, 2013.
-- "Modeling Changepoints by Time-Varying Parameters and Sparse Priors", poster, PolMeth XXX, Charlottesville, VA, July 18, 2013.
+- PolMeth XXX, Charlottesville, VA, July 18, 2013.
+"Modeling Changepoints by Time-Varying Parameters and Sparse Priors" (poster)
-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War," Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 12, 2013.
-- "Producing Death: Estimating the Offense-Defense Balance from the Production Function of Battle Casualties" Battlefield Events in the American Civil War," Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 12, 2013.
-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War," 2011 Meeting of the Peace Science Society, Savannah, GA, October 26, 2012.
+- Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 12, 2013: "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War", "Producing Death: Estimating the Offense-Defense Balance from the Production Function of Battle Casualties".
-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War," poster, 2012 Meeting of the American Political Science Association.
+- 2011 Meeting of the Peace Science Society, Savannah, GA, October 26, 2012: "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War"
-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War," poster, PolMeth XXIX, Raleigh, NC, 2012, July 19.
+- PolMeth XXIX, Raleigh, NC, 2012, July 19: "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War" (poster)
-- "Who Does History Remember?
-Using Wikipedia to Measure the Historical Reputation of Leaders," with H. E. Goemans, Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 13, 2012.
-- "Producing Death: Modeling and Estimating the Technology of Conflict," Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 12, 2012.
+- Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 12--13, 2012: "Who Does History Remember?
+Using Wikipedia to Measure the Historical Reputation of Leaders", "Producing Death: Modeling and Estimating the Technology of Conflict".
-- "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War," 2011 Meeting of the Peace Science Society, Los Angeles, CA, October 15, 2011.
+- 2011 Meeting of the Peace Science Society, Los Angeles, CA, October 15, 2011: "Pricing the Costly Lottery: Financial Market Reactions to Battlefield Events in the American Civil War"
-- "Destruction or Revelation?
-Estimating the Influence of Battles on Financial Market Expectations during the the American Civil War," poster, 2011 Meeting of the American Political Science Association, Seattle, WA, September 2, 2011.
+- 2011 Meeting of the American Political Science Association, Seattle, WA, September 2, 2011: "Destruction or Revelation?
+Estimating the Influence of Battles on Financial Market Expectations during the the American Civil War" (poster).

 # Honors & Awards